hkniberg/ainutshell/README.md

 My plan is to publish this as an ebook as well as a printed book.
 Not sure yet if I will use a normal publisher or self-publish.

 Any feedback is welcome!
+With some caveats:

-Well, I haven't done much spell-checking or grammar-checking, so that kind of feedback is probably not useful.
-But anything else is welcome!
+- I haven't done much spell-checking or grammar-checking, so never mind that.
+- I haven't fiddled with image sizes, so I know that some are way too big.
+- Gitbook doesn't allow for much formatting, so I've kept it simple for now.